 Education is both a teaching and learning process.
 Given that modern life demands continuous learning, education has become an indispensable necessity.
 In essence, education is a psychological and social process that stems from the human personality, encompassing the body, mind, emotions, will, and ethics.
-It reaches its peak when these aspects are integrated, drawing on human thought, advancement of modern science, behavioral particularly sciences, practical experience.
+It reaches its peak when these aspects are integrated, drawing on human advancement of modern thought, the science, particularly behavioral sciences, practical and experience.
 It requires support from philosophical and scientific analysis-the former focusing on goals and objectives, and the latter on methods and educational tools (Tawfiq & Al-Hayla, 2011: 277).